 2.1.3 Manufactured and imported tobacco products per capita

 To take account of increases in population over this 30-year period, Guindon and Boisclair's report for the WHO also included estimates of per capita consumption.
 Per capita consumption is calculated using the number of people 15 years and over.
-The figures included in the WHO study and reproduced in Figure 2.1.2 (and the figures since 2001 using the additional data source indicated above) are three-year running averages based on consumption in the listed and previous two years.
+(In most countries, prevalence of smoking among young people starts to approach adult levels by the mid-teens.
+Countries vary widely in the proportion that children make up of the total population.
+Dividing total quantities of tobacco by total numbers of persons would give a misleadingly low estimate of tobacco consumption in countries where children make up a very high proportion of the population.
+For these reasons, most international studies of tobacco consumption divide estimates of tobacco by the number of persons 15 years and over.12) The figures included in the WHO study and reproduced in Figure 2.1.2 (and the figures since 2001 using the additional data source indicated above) are three-year running averages based on consumption in the listed and previous two years.

 These data suggest that per capita consumption of cigarettes has declined significantly since 1970, with almost a 50% reduction in the estimated number of cigarettes consumed per capita between 1980 (at which time the average per capita cigarette consumption for the previous three years had peaked at 3215 cigarettes) and 2010 (by which time average per capita consumption for the previous three years had reduced to little more than 1250 cigarettes per person 15 years and older).